prachikhanna84/stockAnalyseVisualizePredict/README.md

 ### Visualization - Part 2

-Visualization on prediction page shows exponential moving average for 12 days , exponential moving avarage for 26 days, Moving average convergence divergence , signal line.
+Visualization on prediction page shows exponential moving average for 12 days , exponential moving avarage for 26 days, Moving average convergence divergence - calculated by taking the difference between a short-term moving average (12-day EMA) and a longer-term moving average (26-day EMA), signal line - created by taking a nine-period moving average of the MACD.

 As you can see from the chart below for AMAZON, many traders will watch for a long-term moving average (green line) to cross above a short-term moving average (blue line) and use this to signal drecreasing downward momentum.
 This